 This document has been prepared in accordance with the Solvency II Directive as transposed into Irish law, EIOPA guidelines and the Central Bank of Ireland's Domestic Actuarial regime and Related Governance Requirements.
-Other regulatory requirements naturally apply including inter alia, Data Protection, AML/CTF, Fitness & Probity Standards, etc.
+Other regulatory requirements include PRIIPS, IDD, Data Protection, AML/CTF, Fitness & Probity Standards, SEAR etc.